 Session cookies, also known as non-persistent cookies, are like a memory of websites.
-They retain information about the users’ visits only until they close the browser, i.e., they expire immediately after the session, and web browsers don’t store them.
+They retain information about the users’ visits only until they close the browser, i.e., they expire immediately after the session.
 Session cookies enable the publisher’s website to track users’ activity across pages within a given session.

-For example, without session cookies, items placed in the e-commerce store’s cart would disappear every time a user refreshes the page or proceeds to checkout.
+For example, if not for session cookies, items placed in the e-commerce store’s cart would disappear every time a user refreshes the page or proceeds to checkout.
 This is because websites tend to treat each new page request as from a new user.

 5. Persistent Cookies

 Persistent cookies, also known as permanent cookies, usually have an expiration date set by the publisher.
-Users’ devices store them and they remember the information users have set, such as language preference, settings, login details, and more.
+Users’ devices store them, and they remember the information users set, such as language preference, settings, login details, etc.

-These cookies are sometimes also called tracking cookies.
-This is because they track user behavior on the website, such as page time, clicks, and other signals.
+These cookies are sometimes called tracking cookies.
+This is because they track users’ behavior on the website over an extended time.

-In the Developer Tools Menu, persistent cookies have an expiration date, whereas session cookies are marked as ‘session’.
+In Chrome Developer Tools Menu, persistent cookies have an expiration date, whereas session cookies are marked as ‘session’.

 6. Secure Cookies

 Secure cookies will only be present on a website with an HTTPS protocol.
-This ensures encrypted connection and prevents any data leakage.
-Most publishers across the web today are utilizing HTTPS protocol to enable secure and safe browsing.
-This protects publishers from eavesdroppers (cookie theft) and hijackers attacks.
+This ensures encrypted connection and prevents cookie theft.

 Encrypted Traffic Across Google

 7. Zombie Cookies

 Zombie cookies, also known as evercookies and supercookies, are not actual cookies.
-They are small bits of code, usually in the form of an image, local shared object, etc. They recreate themselves even after the browser data has been cleared and follow the user across websites.
+They are small bits of code, usually in the form of an image, local shared object, or HTML5 Web storage.
+They recreate themselves as regular cookies even after the original cookies have been deleted, hence the name zombie cookies.